 Act 77 of 2013 paves the way for schools to “work with every student in grade seven through grade 12 in an ongoing personalized learning planning process that: (A) identifies the student’s emerging abilities, aptitude, and disposition; (B) includes participation by families and other engaged adults; (C) guides decisions regarding course offerings and other high-quality educational experiences; and (D) is documented by a personalized learning plan (PLP).”
 PLPs should be developmentally appropriate and define the scope and rigor of academic and experiential opportunities necessary for a secondary student to complete secondary school successfully, attain postsecondary readiness, and be prepared to engage actively in civic life.

-Self-Paced Course: Practices in Personalized, Proficiency-Based Learning
+Self-Paced Learning Modules: Practices in Personalized, Proficiency-Based Learning

 This course, designed by the Vermont Professional Learning Network, in collaboration with Center for Collaborative Education, will provide an overview of a set of key practices in personalized, proficiency-based learning; invite reflection and discussion about considerations for key practices in personalized, proficiency-based learning; and provide examples and opportunities to engage with key practices in personalized, proficiency-based learning.
 You can also review other PBL-related courses.